Of sand and sea

 As the 90s drew to a close and I recognised that wellbeing would become wellness and soar to the $4.2 trillion global industry it is today, I set about repositioning my hospitality bones into a body of wellness as you may have read, yet people thought I was a bit mad, ‘why would you switch from restaurants to nutrition’ and more incredulously, ‘what has nutrition got to do with food?’.
 I wanted to create a life in food without the hard slog of restaurant service, and I deeply desired to share my love of cooking and to deliver spa worthy cuisine worldwide.
 I set the intention and let it manifest.

 In November this year Gowings Food Health Wealth will celebrate our 20th birthday.
 From the Maldives to Mexico, Berlin to Bundaberg, Sri Lanka to South Yarra, Canada to Cabarita, our unique spa and wellness destination programs have been hand crafted to service the niche in the global marketplace for a spa cuisine and wellness specialist in the booming arena of luxury lifestyle retreats, health spas and elegant beach resorts.
 So it’s with much joy that I share with you the most recent updates and forthcoming events.
-No doubt there will be a shindig in November – stay tuned!Sign up for our popular newsletter – now in its 15th year!

 Well Fed, Club Med